 The build-up of minerals inside a kettle from water is called kettle furring.
 It tastes almost as disgusting as it sounds.
 Luckily, cleaning is simple with just a few products you probably have in the pantry.
+Here we walk you through the steps to get your electric kettle clean as a whistle.

 How Often to Clean an Electric Kettle